jeremeamia/xstatic/README.md

 *Static interfaces without the static pitfalls* • by [Jeremy Lindblom](https://twitter.com/jeremeamia)

-## Intro
+## Introduction

-**TL;DR: XStatic is a library for enabling static proxy interfaces, like Laravel 4 "facades", but in any PHP project.**
+**TL;DR: XStatic is a PHP library for enabling *static proxy interfaces*—similar to Laravel 4 "facades"—but with any PHP project.**

+### Why?

+> Isn't using static methods considered a bad practice?

 Using static methods and classes makes your code harder to test.
 This is because your code becomes tightly coupled to the class being referenced statically, and mocking static methods for unit tests is difficult.
-For this and other reasons, using static methods is generally discouraged by object-oriented programming (OOP) purists.
+For this and other reasons, using static methods is generally discouraged by object-oriented programming (OOP) experts.
 Generally, techniques involving design patterns like *Service Locator* and *Dependency Injection* (DI) are preferred for managing object dependencies and composition.

+> But... using static methods is really easy.

-However, PHP developers that prefer frameworks like CodeIgniter, Laravel, Kohana, and FuelPHP are very accustomed to using static methods in their application development.
-In some cases, it is a generally encouraged practice among these developers, who argue that it makes the code more readable and contributes to *Rapid Application Development* (RAD).
+True, and PHP developers that prefer frameworks like CodeIgniter, Laravel, Kohana, and FuelPHP are very accustomed to using static methods in their application development.
+In some cases, it is an encouraged practice among these communities, who argue that it makes the code more readable and contributes to *Rapid Application Development* (RAD).

+> So, is there any kind of compromise?

-Fortunately, in Laravel 4, Taylor Otwell developed a compromise.
-Laravel 4 has a concept called "facades" (Note: Not the same as the [Facade design pattern](http://en.wikipedia.org/wiki/Facade_pattern)).
+Yep!
+Laravel 4 has a concept called "facades" (Note: This is not the same as the [Facade design pattern](http://en.wikipedia.org/wiki/Facade_pattern)).
 These act as a static interface, or proxy, to an actual object instance stored in a service container.
-The static proxy is linked to the container using a few tricks, including defining class aliases via PHP's `class_alias()` function.
+The static proxy is linked to the container using a few tricks, including defining class aliases via PHP's `class_alias()` function, and the use of the magic `__callStatic()` method.
+We can thank [Taylor Otwell](https://twitter.com/taylorotwell) for developing this technique.

-**XStatic** is a library for enabling these static proxy interfaces in a similar way to the approach taken by Laravel 4 "facades".
-It's called "XStatic", because it removes the static-ness static method invocations.
-It is also pronounced like the word "ecstatic", because I hope that it makes developers happy.

-Sounds pretty good so far, right?
-Well, there are two additional features that really make XStatic cool:
+> OK, then what is the point of XStatic?

+XStatic uses the same technique as Laravel's "facades" system, but provides two additional, but important, features:

 1. **It works with any framework's service container** - XStatic relies on the `ContainerInterface` of the [container-interop](https://github.com/container-interop/container-interop) project.
-You can use the [Acclimate library](https://github.com/jeremeamia/acclimate-container) to adapt third-party containers to the normalized container interface that XStatic depends on.
+You can use the [Acclimate library](https://github.com/jeremeamia/acclimate-container) to adapt any third-party containers to the normalized container interface that XStatic depends on.
 2. **It works within any namespace** - XStatic injects an autoloader onto the stack, so no matter what namespace or scope you try to reference your aliased static proxy from, it will pass through the XStatic autoloader.
 You can configure XStatic to create the aliases in the global namespace, the current namespace, or a specific namespace.

+> Oh, and why is it called XStatic?

+Two reasons:

+1. It **removes the static-ness** of making static method invocations, since the method calls are proxied to actual object instances.
+2. It is pronounced like the word "ecstatic", because it is meant to provide developers (some of them at least) with a sense of joy.

 ## Usage